santoshdahal2016/thebookofshaders/14/SierpinskiTriangle.md

 ![Sierpinski Triangle](https://user-images.githubusercontent.com/16706911/76851352-5d509c80-685e-11ea-8028-7665835dca7d.png)

+there are severals to Implement Sierpinski Triangle

+# Iteration

+# Bitwise

 Pascal’s Triangle is a number pyramid in which every number is the sum of the two numbers above.